bostrot/bostrot/README.md

 ### Hi there 👋

+I am Eric, an enthusiastic Software Developer from Aachen - Germany.

+I mostly work with NodeJS, Flutter and Docker.

 <!--
 **bostrot/bostrot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.